How Are Wrongful Death Settlements Paid in Washington?

 How Does a Wrongful Death Occur?

 Accidental death can occur under ordinary or extraordinary circumstances.
 Each day people die because of dog bites, defective products, and slip-and-falls.
 Fatal auto accidents and on-the-job injuries occur suddenly and accidentally.
 The circumstances under which your loved died determine your legal right to file a claim for wrongful death damages.
-The following are some of the most common situations in which beneficiaries may seek damages in a wrongful death claim:
+The following are some of the most common situations in which beneficiaries may seek damages in a wrongful death case:

 • Drowning: The Centers for Disease Control and Prevention reports that drowning is the number five cause of unintentional deaths in the U.S. Twenty percent of drowning victims are children under age 14.
 Drowning occurs in public and private pools, in parks, and during water-related recreational activities such as boating.